Agnes E. Wells

 Agnes Ermina Wells, Ph.D.
-(January 4, 1876, Saginaw, Michigan – July 6, 1959, Saginaw, Michigan) was an American educator and a women's equal rights movement activist.
+(January 4, 1876 – July 6, 1959) was an American educator and a women's equal rights movement activist.
 She was Dean of Women at Indiana University and professor of mathematics and astronomy there.

 Early life and education

-Wells was born in Saginaw, Michigan, on January 4, 1876, to Edgar S. and Julia H. Comstock Wells..
+Wells was born in Saginaw, Michigan, on January 4, 1876, to Edgar S. and Julia H. Comstock Wells.
 She had a sister named Florence and a brother named Ben.

 She attended the Arthur Hill High School and she then spent one year at the Saginaw County Training School for Teachers.
 Wells spent another year in Dresden, Germany, where she studied the German language and music.
 She studied at Bryn Mawr College before transferring to the University of Michigan, where she studied mathematics and graduated in 1903 with a Bachelor of Arts.
 In 1916, she earned her Master of Arts degree from Carleton College in Minnesota, where her field of study was astronomy.
-After completing her dissertation under the Detroit Observatory’s Director Ralph Hamilton Curtiss on A Study of the Relative Proper Motions and Radial Velocities of Stars in the Pleiades Group, she received her Ph.D. in astronomy from the University of Michigan in 1924.
+After completing her dissertation under the Detroit Observatory's Director Ralph Hamilton Curtiss on A Study of the Relative Proper Motions and Radial Velocities of Stars in the Pleiades Group, she received her Ph.D. in astronomy from the University of Michigan in 1924.

 Career

 Wells first worked as an educator in Crystal Falls in the Upper Peninsula of Michigan, where she was a high school principal for the 1904 to 1905 school year.
-From 1905-06, she became a teacher of Mathematics at Duluth High School in Minnesota.
+From 1905 to 1906, she became a teacher of Mathematics at Duluth High School in Minnesota.
 Then, from 1907 to 1914, she was the head of the mathematics department.
 While working on her master's degree, she was an instructor at Carleton College.

 In 1917, she was a faculty member and during the summers she was dean of women at the University of Michigan in Ann Arbor.
 At the Helen Newberry Residence, she was the social director.
 She then went to Indiana University and taught mathematics and was the dean of women beginning in 1919.
 Wells provided guidance to female students and assisted with them housing, as well as being credited with establishing the dormitory system at the school.
 In 1924, she became a member of the Indiana Academy of Science, and that year also began to teach astronomy courses.
 She retired as the dean of women in 1938, and she taught mathematics and astronomy at the university from that point until 1944.
 The Agnes E. Wells quadrangle at Indiana University comprises four buildings: Morrison Hall, Sycamore Hall, Memorial Hall, and Goodbody Hall, all built between 1925 and 1940.

 For the American Association of University Women, she established a fellowship fund in the amount of $1 million.